metonym/svelte-highlight/README.md

 <HighlightDiff {before} {after} language={typescript} />
 ```

-`gutter` controls which line-number column(s) render: `"both"` (default) shows the new-file number plus the old-file number in a secondary column to its left; `"new"` shows only the new-file number; `"none"` hides numbers but keeps the markers and code. `context` (default `Infinity`) collapses a maximal run of consecutive unchanged lines longer than it behind a single "N unchanged lines" button, which expands to individual rows on click -- pass a small number (e.g. `3`) for large files with small changes. `hunkHeaders` (default `true`) renders a row for each hunk's `@@ ... @@` header and, when `diff` provides a path, each file's header.
+`gutter` controls which line-number column(s) render: `"both"` (default) shows the new-file number plus the old-file number in a secondary column to its left -- the two-column convention GitHub, GitLab, and Bitbucket use in their unified diff view; `"new"` shows only the new-file number, blank for removed lines; `"unified"` is a single column like `"new"`, but falls back to the old-file number for removed lines instead of leaving them blank; `"none"` hides numbers but keeps the markers and code. `context` (default `Infinity`) collapses a maximal run of consecutive unchanged lines longer than it behind a single "N unchanged lines" button, which expands to individual rows on click -- pass a small number (e.g. `3`) for large files with small changes. `hunkHeaders` (default `true`) renders a row for each hunk's `@@ ... @@` header and, when `diff` provides a path, each file's header.

 ### Copying the result